Germany awards second round of permits to close hard coal plants

 "The auction was again oversubscribed," Jochen Homann, the head of the Bundesnetzagentur regulator, said.
 "The highest award lies significantly below the previously set maximum price."

-In all, three successful bidders will receive between zero and 59,000 euros per MW, the regulator said.
+In all, the successful bidders will receive between zero and 59,000 euros per MW, the regulator said.

 This was what they had offered to close their plants for, after the regulator set a maximum price of 155,000 euros/MW.